 | Kotter | Urgency-driven cultural transformations | Leadership and vision focus |

-Customizing templates for five common change scenarios
+Customizing templates for common change scenarios

 Digital transformation initiatives